North American Review: History

 Between 1862 and 1872, its co-editors were James Russell Lowell and Charles Eliot Norton.
 Henry Adams also later served as an editor.
 Although the Review did not often publish fiction, it serialized The Ambassadors by Henry James.

 In 1876, Allen Thorndike Rice purchased NAR for $3000 and made himself the editor.
-He continued as editor until his death in 1889.
-He died unexpectedly in 1889 and left the magazine to Lloyd Bryce in his will.
+He continued as editor until his unexpected death in 1889; he left the magazine to Lloyd Bryce in his will.
 Bryce was the owner and editor from 1889 to 1896.
 In 1899, George Harvey (former managing editor of the New York World) purchased NAR, made himself editor and kept control until 1926, except for 1921-1924, when he was United States Ambassador to the United Kingdom.
 In Fall 1926, NAR was sold to Walter Butler Mahony.
 Joseph Hilton Smyth purchased NAR from Mahony in September 1938, but publication was suspended in 1940, when Smyth was found to be a Japanese spy, pleading guilty in 1942 to receiving $125,000 from 1938 to 1941 to establish or buy publications for the purpose of spreading Japanese propaganda.

 Poet Robert Dana rescued NAR in 1964, resuming its operation and serving as editor-in-chief from 1964 to 1968.
 During these years, NAR was based at Cornell College, where Dana taught at the time.
 To revive NAR, Dana successfully negotiated arrangements with Claiborne Pell, at the time Senator from Rhode Island, who asserted that he had the rights to the magazine.

 NAR was moved to the University of Northern Iowa from Cornell College in 1968 under the editor Robley Wilson.
 Since then, its literary contributors have included Lee K. Abbott, Margaret Atwood, Marvin Bell, Vance Bourjaily, Raymond Carver, Eldridge Cleaver, Guy Davenport, Gary Gildner, David Hellerstein, George V. Higgins, Donald Justice, Yosef Komunyakaa, Barry Lopez, Jack Miles, Joyce Carol Oates, David Rabe, Lynne Sharon Schwartz, Anthony Storr, Kurt Vonnegut, and many others.
-Grant Tracey and Vince Gotera were co-editors beginning in 2000.
+Grant Tracey and Vince Gotera were co-editors from 2000-2016.
 The North American Review Press imprint started publishing books in 2006.
-The magazine's current editors are Rachel Morgan, J. D. Schraffenberger, Grant Tracey, and Brooke Wonders.
+Since 2017, the magazine's editors are Rachel Moregan, J. D. Schraffenberger, and Grant Tracey.
 The managing editor is Emily Stowe.

 In 2015 it celebrated the bicentennial of its founding with a conference in Cedar Falls, and April 19–21, 2019, the magazine hosted another conference to celebrate fifty years on the University of Northern Iowa campus.